 Department of English

 Students who study English at Fresno State explore the power of language, literature, and writing around the world.
 They learn to read thoughtfully and write well for a variety of purposes.
 Class sizes are small.
 We believe the best English classrooms are communities in which students and teachers work together to analyze and construct meaning.
+The bachelor's degree in English has two options: literature and creative writing.

 Program Coordinator: Dr. Samina Najmi (email)